 Roger Federer of Switzerland has won a record 8 Men’s Singles titles, with Martina Navratilova of the United States winning a record 9 Women’s Singles titles.

 Wimbledon is the third Grand Slam on the professional tennis calendar and takes place every year over two weeks in late June and early July.

 Where is Wimbledon?

-The Championships take place at the All England Lawn Tennis Club in the southwest London district of Wimbledon (SW19), approximately 7 miles (11km) from central London.
+The Championships has been played at the All England Lawn Tennis Club in the southwest London district of Wimbledon (SW19) since it was first played in 1877.

 How do I get to Wimbledon?